boguz/burgton-button/README.md

 ## CONTRIBUTING
-If you have any ideas, suggestions or question you can open an issue on [github repo](https://github.com/boguz/burgton-button).
+If you have any ideas, suggestions or question you can open an issue on this [github repo](https://github.com/boguz/burgton-button).

-You can also find the burgton-buttons package on [NPM](https://www.npmjs.com/package/burgton-button).
+You can also find the burgton-button package on [NPM](https://www.npmjs.com/package/burgton-button).